 If you are in your thirties, forties, or beyond, the productive response to gradual Gf decline is not resignation โ€” it is strategic investment in crystallized intelligence.
 Deep expertise compounds over time in a way that raw processing speed does not.
 The most influential intellectual contributions in many fields come from people in middle age precisely because they combine still-substantial fluid ability with decades of accumulated knowledge.

-At any age, the interventions that most reliably support fluid intelligence are the ones covered in our article on increasing IQ โ€” aerobic exercise, quality sleep, stress reduction, and working memory training.
+At any age, the interventions that most reliably support fluid intelligence are aerobic exercise, quality sleep, stress reduction, and working memory training โ€” all of which are covered in detail in the research on how to increase IQ.
 The interventions that build crystallized intelligence are straightforward: read widely and deeply, pursue genuine expertise in domains that interest you, engage seriously with ideas that challenge your existing frameworks.

 Intelligence is not one thing.
 It is at least two fundamentally different things that happen to correlate and interact.
 Understanding which one you are drawing on โ€” and which one the task in front of you actually requires โ€” is itself a form of cognitive sophistication.